Social Media Strategy Plan:

 - Increasing traffic to your website

 You will agree that if we want to achieve many things at once, we may not achieve any.
 1-2 social media mission at a time is sufficient.
 If you attempt to achieve multiple mission, you will lose focus.

 2. Create objectives for each social media:

-All your social media account like facebook, twitter, instagram etc should work in sync to achieve your mission.
-Different social media should work like different department of an organization, where each department has a distinct function, but have one mission to accomplish.
+All your social media account like facebook, twitter, Instagram etc should work in sync to achieve your mission.
+Different social media should work like the different department of an organization, where each department has a distinct function, but have one mission to accomplish.

-You should decide these social media objectives with SMART concept, which means that all objective should be Specific, Measurable, Achievable, Relevant and time bound.
+You should decide these social media objectives with the SMART concept, which means that all objectives should be Specific, Measurable, Achievable, Relevant and time bound.

 Some examples of Social Media Objectives are: